Snoqualmie, Washington: Popular culture

 Many of the exterior shots for David Lynch and Mark Frost's Twin Peaks television series and movie (Fire Walk with Me) were filmed in Snoqualmie and in the neighboring towns of North Bend and Fall City.
 The municipal government of Snoqualmie and some local businesses have embraced the town's association with the show, which continues to be a significant driver of tourism in the area.
 The Snoqualmie chamber of commerce collaborated in organizing the first Twin Peaks Fan Festival in 1992 from August 14–16, anticipating the release of Fire Walk With Me, which premiered early at the North Bend Theatre with a live introduction by Lynch himself.
 Subsequently, a smaller fan-organized festival was held from 1993 to 2019.
 Since 2023, an officially proclaimed "Real Twin Peaks Day" has been celebrated on the 24th of February, and in 2024, star Kyle MacLachlan attended the festivities.
 Several attempts have been made to permanently install a "Welcome To Twin Peaks" sign on Snoqualmie's Reinig Road, but they are usually stolen or vandalized shortly after being placed.

-Movie actress Ella Raines was born on August 6, 1920, in Snoqualmie Falls, a mill town across the Snoqualmie River that is now part of Snoqualmie.
+Actress Ella Raines was born on August 6, 1920, in Snoqualmie Falls, a mill town across the Snoqualmie River that is now part of Snoqualmie.